serrif/website/main/docs/introduction.md

  * `/mail clear` - Clears your inbox; deletes all (if any) messages sent to you.

 ### Other commands
-Members can manage settings relating to their character; such as gamemode, and modifications to health-based damage.
+Members can also manage settings of their character; such as gamemode, and health-based damage.

 <ul>
   <li><code class="highlighter-rouge">/gamemode &lt;creative | survival | adventure | spectator&gt;</code> - Sets your gamemode.</li>